hash2004/Advanced-Image-Processing-in-C-/README.md

 ## Project Outcome
 The project covers basic to advanced image processing tasks, leveraging hashmaps and quad trees for optimized analysis and processing.
 It demonstrates a robust and efficient system for handling detailed and large-scale image data, providing sophisticated tools for image analysis and manipulation in C++.

+## License
+This project is licensed under the [MIT License](https://opensource.org/license/MIT)- see the LICENSE file for details.